rocky-jaiswal/my_blogs/content/2022-10-04-composition-with-cljs.md

 ClojureScript for JS devs [here](https://clojurescript.org/guides/faq-js) is also a great read in general.

 In functional programming the most important values are composability, functional purity, and immutability (and of-course first class functions with currying).
 Clojure excels in all of these areas (JS on the other hand has no immutablity out-of-the-box).
-So I tried to build an small "feature" using Clojure, however since I mostly use Node.js I did not want to jump into the deep end with JVM but try something simple with [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) and [Fastify.js](https://www.fastify.io/) (so technically this is all ClojureScript).
+So I tried to build a small "feature" using Clojure, however since I mostly use Node.js I did not want to jump into the deep end with JVM but try something simple with [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) and [Fastify.js](https://www.fastify.io/) (so technically this is all ClojureScript).

 I also looked at [NBB](https://github.com/babashka/nbb) which is great for starting up or building scripts in ClojureScript.
 In the node world, the main issue is composition of "async" and normal functions, I tried to build that bridge with [promesa](https://github.com/funcool/promesa) which is from the NBB world.